How to Wow Your Kids by Chasing Cool

 But here is the problem.
 Our hip consultant never defined what “chasing cool” was.

 For the remainder of the day I could not shake that phrase from my conscience.
 Chasing cool.
 Chasing cool!
 Chasing cool?
 That night, I made a highly critical decision.
 For the next three days, I was going to chase cool.
-After all, I was going to turn 40 in a couple of weeks.
-What a better way to live out the waning moments of my thirties than by chasing something I couldn’t physically see, hear, touch, smell, or taste.
+After all, I'm now in my forties.
+What a better way to live out the waning moments of middle age than by chasing something I couldn’t physically see, hear, touch, smell, or taste.
 Or could I?
 It all sounded so philosophical, so liberating, so … exciting.

 The next morning, I marched into a colleague’s office and boldly announced, “Today, I am chasing cool!”

 “Oh you are, are you?” she said skeptically, not even looking up from her computer.
 “And just how do you propose you are going to do that?”

 I thought for a moment.
 Total blankness.
 Nothing was coming to mind.